ashirrwad/Paynow-Dashboard/README.md

 2.  **Memoized Row Rendering**: The `DecisionRow` component in the results table is wrapped with `React.memo`.
 This optimization prevents the entire table from re-rendering when the data changes.
 Only the rows whose props have actually changed will re-render, which significantly improves performance, especially with frequently updating data.

-3.  **Efficient State Management**: Zustand's selector-based model ensures that components only re-render when the specific slice of state they subscribe to changes, preventing unnecessary render cycles that can be common with less optimized state management setups.

 ### A Note on Performance Strategy

 The assignment required implementing one primary performance optimization.
 This submission includes two (`debounce` and `memo`) because they solve two different classes of performance issues.